NLnetLabs/routinator/doc/manual/source/output-formats.rst

              Add :ref:`advanced-features:bgpsec` information
           .. versionchanged:: 0.13.0
              Add :ref:`advanced-features:aspa` information
+          .. versionchanged:: 0.13.0
+             Only include members that have not been disabled or excluded

     slurm
           The list is formatted as locally added assertions of a :doc:`local